-- Policy 3.67.
+Policy 3.67.
 Employment area geographies.
-Consider the land development and transportation needs of Portland's employment geographies when creating and amending land use plans and making infrastructure investments. - Policy 3.68.
+Consider the land development and transportation needs of Portland's employment geographies when creating and amending land use plans and making infrastructure investments.

+Policy 3.68.
 Regional Truck Corridors.
 Enhance designated streets to accommodate forecast freight growth and support intensified industrial use in nearby freight districts.
-See Figure 3-7 Employment Areas.
-Designated regional truckways and priority truck streets (Transportation System Plan classifications are shown to illustrate this network). - 68.
-Finding: The City Council interprets this policy to acknowledge the role that regional truck corridors play in our transportation system and to take steps to improve those functions.
+See Figure 3-7 - Employment Areas.
+Designated regional truckways and priority truck streets (Transportation System Plan classifications are shown to illustrate this network).

+68. Finding: The City Council interprets the verb "enhance", which is not defined in the 2035 Comprehensive Plan, to mean to intensify or improve.
+The City Council interprets this policy to acknowledge the role that regional truck corridors play in our transportation system and to take steps to improve those functions.
 The 13th Amendment is not applicable to these policies because it does not amend the Citywide System Plan or the Transportation System Plan; and does not impact employment land.